Sony RX1R Comparison Review

 The Sony Cyber-shot DSC-RX1R is a fixed lens compact camera that was officially introduced in June 2013 and is equipped with a full frame sensor.
 It offers a resolution of 24 megapixel.

 Is the Sony RX1R a good camera?
-The RX1R has a Camera Elo of 1912.
+The RX1R has a Camera Elo of 1884.
 This rating puts the RX1R below average of all prime lens compact cameras.
-In terms of its sensor size category (full frame cameras), the RX1R also ranks below average. – Well, the Sony RX1R is more than 7 years old, and there have been many other good digital cameras released since 2013.
+In terms of its sensor size category (full frame cameras), the RX1R also ranks below average.
+Based on its within category standings, the camera earns a 2.5-star performance rating. – Well, the Sony RX1R is more than 9 years old, and there have been many other good digital cameras released since 2013.

 |Fixed lens compact camera|